grecosalvatore/drift-lens/README.md

 Instructions and scripts for the experimental evaluation reproducibility are located in the [experiments folder](experiments/README.md).

 ## References
-If you use the DriftLens, please cite the following papers:
+If you use DriftLens, please cite the following papers:

 1) DriftLens methodology and evaluation is currently **under review**.
 The pre-print is available at:
 ```bibtex